 The following is an excerpt from Kt’s Period Guide, an e-book created to help teens navigate puberty and their first period with know-how and confidence.
 Download your copy today to learn everything there is to know about your body, the menstrual cycle, and more.

-As a teenager, chances are you’ve heard the phrase “it’s just a phase” more than once in your life.
-Sorry about that.
-Adults are annoying.
+Teenagers have likely heard the phrase, “it’s just a phase” more than once in their life.
+We adults can be annoying sometimes.
 While people may or may not have phases, periods definitely do.
-The part of your menstrual cycle we refer to as the “period” is the first and most visible part of a larger process of phases and changes bodies go through to prepare for a potential pregnancy.
+The part of their menstrual cycle we refer to as the “period” is the first and most visible part of a larger process of phases and changes bodies go through to prepare for a potential pregnancy.
 If a pregnancy does not occur, the period begins, and the cycle starts again.

 The four stages of the menstrual cycle are: